Semiotics – the study of signs

 – Underlying methods are more subliminal.
 They include the concealed meanings of images, text and sounds.

 Using these methods together is important to make marketing that is both creatively distinct and has an underlying message that is attractive to the target market.
+Great marketing makes use of both surface and underlying methods.

 If you are looking for more information regarding brand identity, contact us here.